Third Punic War took place in 149-146 BCE and led to the final fall of the great enemy of the Romans – Carthage.

 146 BCE – the siege of Carthage

-- the army of Publius Kornelius Scipio the Young conquer the city and, in accordance with the Senate’s decision, storm Carthage
+- the army of Publius Cornelius Scipio the Younger conquered the city and, in accordance with the Senate’s decision, destroyed Carthage